SamFlinders21/ROS2_TEAM11/README.md

-Terminal 1: (keep this one running b/c its what runs RViz with the correct settings) ros2 run robot_controller visualize.launch.py
+Terminal 1: (keep this one running b/c its what runs RViz with the correct settings) ros2 launch robot_controller visualize.launch.py

 Terminal 2: (This one just publishes the joint states for RViz and for the main loop) ros2 run robot_controller joint

-Terminal 3: (This one has the main loop.
+Terminal 3: (This one has the main loop.)
 The robots movement will start/stop when you run/exit the code ros2 run robot_controller run_controller

 To change the pick/place locations, go into controller.py and edit the angles defined with pick/place (i made a large line of ### to seperate this part from the rest of the code)